taplytics/taplytics-react-native/README.md

 ## 3. Android Setup

-1. Will require you to [configure Taplytics within the Android app as mentioned in the Android SDK docs.](https://github.com/taplytics/taplytics-android-sdk/blob/master/START.md#1-installation).
+1. We require you to [configure Taplytics within the Android app as mentioned in the Android SDK docs.](https://github.com/taplytics/taplytics-android-sdk/blob/master/START.md#1-installation).

 ## 4. Start making Experiments and sending Push Notifications to your users.